2026 Guest Artists

 William Mann

-William Mann is the Associate Professor of Trombone at Georgia State University and has been on faculty since 2013.
+William Mann is the principal trombonist of the Atlanta Opera and Associate Professor of Trombone at Georgia State University and has been on faculty since 2013.
 Prior to his appointment at GSU, William taught at Morehead State University, the University of Missouri, Prairie View A&M University and the University of Mary-Hardin Baylor.
 In addition to college teaching, William taught instrumental music in the Texas Public Schools and served as a private studio teacher for over 12 years.

 William is currently Principal Trombone with the Atlanta Opera, Second Trombone with the Atlanta Ballet, the Des Moines Symphony, and the Columbus Symphony (GA) Orchestras.
 His orchestral experiences also include performances with the Atlanta, Chattanooga, Lexington Philharmonic, Ohio Valley, West Virginia, Quad-City, Missouri, Tuscaloosa, Meridian, Victoria and Waco Symphony Orchestras.
 He has also performed with the Austin Lyric Opera, as well as the Victoria Bach, Texas Music and Hot Springs Music Festivals, and the 49th Armored Division Band.
 His jazz experience includes performing with the Di Martino Osland Jazz Orchestra (DOJO) and the Waco Jazz Orchestra, among others.